 You still have to read the text for the seminar quickly, then prepare the presentation for tomorrow, and you really should have started with the homework as well.
 Especially at the beginning of the semester, there is a lot of work to do.
 It can be hard enough to balance assignments with part-time jobs and leisure activities.
 On top of that, a lot of things are now done digitally.
-Simone Buchholz from the Psychological Counselling Centre of the Bremen Student Service Organization (PBS) talks about the new online counselling service and gives tips on how to organize learning successfully during the hybrid semester.
+Simone Buchholz from the Psychological Counselling Centre of the Bremen Student Service Organization (PBS) gives tips on how to organize learning successfully for your digital degree during the corona pandemic.

 Tip 1: Make a plan and specify goals

 Books are piling up, notes are everywhere, and you have no idea where to start?
 “Ideally, you make a study plan – which tasks are pending; when is the deadline? – and set yourself concrete daily and weekly goals,” suggests Buchholz.
 This creates a sense of commitment, which is particularly lacking during the digital semester, since it is rarely monitored who actually attends the online lectures.

 Tip 2: Self-control

 With your first weekly plan, you will probably notice that your own habits get caught between your plans and reality.
 Buchholz knows: “It helps to monitor and control yourself at the beginning and then adjust your plans.
 After all, it is very demotivating when set goals are not met.”
 So, if you realize that at 3 p.m. you’d rather drink a cup of coffee than study, just plan for it and get back to work later.

 Tip 3: Correctly estimate the amount of work